nordic-institute/REST-adapter-service/documentation/Rest-Adapter-Service-principles.md

 ```
 ### Consumer Gateway Configuration

-General settings are configured through ```WEB-INF/classes/consumer-gateway.properties``` configuration file.
+General settings are configured through ```consumer-gateway.properties``` configuration file.
 All the general properties are mandatory.

 <table>
           <tbody>